UP210263/UP210263_CPP/U2/README.md

  ```
   <br>
-  The possibles worgs are mentionated anteriormente.
-If user entre 0.0, the answer will be: <br>
+ The possible errors mentioned above.
+If the user enters 0.0, the response will be: <br>
   <img src="imagenes/02/inaceplabe.png"><br>
    and when user enter 0.4 the programm will print:<br>
   <img src="imagenes/02/aceptable.png"><br>